 FAQs

-Don't use FAQs on digital channels.
+We don't use FAQs on digital channels, except in exceptional circumstances.
 Content created with user needs in mind won't need FAQs.
 There is more on GOV.UK about why we don't use FAQs under the heading 'structuring your content'.

 Feature stories